 3. Plan meals in advance.

-Instead of waiting until the last minute to decide what to eat, and arguably the moment you’re over-hungry, plan your breakfast, lunch and dinner before the day begins.
-Whether you’ve just made a mental note or you’ve got everything organized in containers in the fridge, a little forward meal planning goes a long way when it comes to portion control.
+Instead of waiting until the last minute to decide what to eat, and arguably the moment you’re over-hungry, plan your breakfast, lunch, and dinner before the day begins.
+Whether you’ve just made a mental note or got everything organized in containers in the fridge, a little forward meal planning goes a long way when it comes to portion control.

 4. Pre-portion prepped food.

 Much like eating out of the packaging, rather than serving food directly from the stove, portion it onto plates before serving.
 While it may seem like an extra step, and it technically is, it can help prevent overfilling your plate or discourage you from returning for seconds, assuming you don’t truly need them.
-By pre-portioning meals, especially ones you batch cook, into containers for the fridge or freezer you can easily create grab-and-go meals that are ready when you need them in just the right size to support your health goals.
+By pre-portioning meals, especially ones you batch cook, into containers for the fridge or freezer, you can easily create grab-and-go meals that are ready when you need them in just the right size to support your health goals.

 5. Use the hand portion size method.

 This simple yet highly effective method of estimating portion sizes is a great portion control tool because it’s easy to use, portable, and relative in size to the individual.
-Using your hand as a guide, you help to manage your portion size by using the size of your palm as a portion of protein, the size of your fist as a portion of starches, fruits, and vegetables, and your cupped palm or size of your thumb as a portion of fat.
+Using your hand as a guide, you help to manage your portion size for protein, carbohydrates, and fats, specifically:

 6. Understand calorie density.